 Important Note: For large dimensions, pinpoint accuracy isn’t always needed.
 For instance, a 20-foot beam doesn’t need to be cut to four decimal places.
 Make it clear to the machinist what you really want, or they might waste time trying to cut the beam to 20.0000 feet, which is just plain silly.

 There are a ton of real-world factors that can impact your tolerance choices, so make sure you’ve got your ducks in a row before diving into the design work.
 Trust me, doing this will save you from a world of future headaches.
 When I’m deciding on tolerances, I always take into account things like:

 - Material type

-- Association with movement and level of speed
+- Association with movement and speed

 #5 Verification of CAD settings and standards

-#6 Drawbacks with limit dimensions
+#6 Navigating the pitfalls of limit dimensions

 Relative dimensions with mechanical design tolerances